 Applicants will be assessed on the above criteria and selected applicants will in the judgment of the admissions committee, demonstrate the academic achievement, maturity, integrity, and motivation necessary for successful advancement.
 In addition, the committee looks for applicants who will contribute academic, nonacademic, and socioeconomic diversity to the class.
 The committee is interested in evidence of capacity for mature and independent scholarship.

 After an applicant has been admitted, the program may defer an applicant's admission for one year after which time the applicant must submit a new application.
 Admission requirements are subject to change.
 In most cases, use the catalog of the year student entered the program.
-Other years’ catalogs».

-The graduate certificate program is not a means of entry into a graduate degree program.
-If students admitted to a graduate certificate program are later admitted to a graduate degree program as degree-seeking, applicable courses taken for the graduate certificate program may, upon recommendation of the department and within general guidelines, be approved by the Office of Graduate Studies to be counted toward the degree.
+The certificate program is not a means of entry into a graduate degree program.
+If students admitted to a certificate program are later admitted to a graduate degree program as degree-seeking, applicable courses taken for the graduate certificate program may, upon recommendation of the department and within general guidelines, be approved by the Office of Graduate Studies to be counted toward the degree.

-While the courses comprising a graduate certificate may be used as evidence in support of a student’s application for admission to a graduate degree program, the certificate itself is not considered to be a prerequisite and does not guarantee admission into any graduate degree program.
+While the courses comprising a certificate may be used as evidence in support of a student’s application for admission to a graduate degree program, the certificate itself is not considered to be a prerequisite and does not guarantee admission into any graduate degree program.
 The certificate program is not intended to serve as a default system for students in a degree program who find that they are not able to complete the degree for academic or other reasons.
 Should a student drop out of a degree program and seek admission to a certificate program, all certificate admission requirements must be followed for admission and conferral.

 Health Informatics Certificate